Bank of Canada Interest Rate

 Rates remained at this historic low until March 2022, at which point they started to be hiked again to tame growing inflation.
 There was a 25 bps (1 bps equals 0.01%) increase in March and another 50 bps in April, bringing the rate to 1.00%.

-In their April 13 release, when the 1.00% rate was introduced, the Bank of Canada started their quantitative tightening (QT) while stating the following, “with the economy moving into excess demand and inflation persisting well above target, the Governing Council judges that interest rates will need to rise further.”
+In their April 13 release, when the 1.00% rate was introduced, the Bank of Canada started their quantitative tightening (QT) by stating, ” With the economy moving into excess demand and inflation persisting well above target, the Governing Council judges that interest rates will need to rise further.”

 In June 2022, the overnight rate was increased again by 50bps, bringing it to 1.50%.
-July of this year saw a supersized increase of 100bps to bring the target to the overnight rate at 2.50%.
+July of this year saw a supersized increase of 100bps, bringing the target to the overnight rate at 2.50%.

 Inflation continued to rise, reaching 8.1% year-over-year in June, following a 7.7% gain in May.
 The increase was the highest annual change since January 1983.
 The increase in June was broad-based but mainly due to higher fuel prices.